 Operating Hours: 6:30am – 12am (Daily)

 6. HK Boy Cart Noodle

-HK Boy Cart Noodle is famous for its Hong Kong Cart Noodles, springing noodles with a soup base made from a combination of pork bones and chicken, and comes with a variety of toppings and sauces which are likely to suit everyone’s likings.
-Other than that, some popular dishes are like the Chicken Chop Rice and Pork Noodles.
+HK Boy Cart Noodle is famous for its Hong Kong Cart Noodles, springing noodles with a soup base made from a combination of pork bones and chicken, and comes with a variety of toppings and sauces which are likely to suit everyone’s liking.
+Other than that, some popular dishes are Chicken Chop Rice and Pork Noodles.
 They serve also snacks like curry fish balls, Gai Dan Zai, and beverages like Hong Kong milk tea!